-- Recall that in a level-k model, people anchor beliefs in a naïve model of others' reactions to the game, LO, and adjust them via iterated best responses: L1 best responds to LO, and so on. - In complete-information games L0 is usually assumed to make decisions uniformly distributed over the feasible decisions. - Following Camerer, Ho, and Chong 2004 QJE, Crawford and Iriberri 2007 ECMA, and CKNP, I assume L0's bids or asks are uniform over the possible values and independent of own value. - This L0 yields a hierarchy of rules via iterated best responses (called a "random level-k model", though only L0 is random).
+- Recall that in a level-k model people anchor their beliefs in a naïve model of others' responses, L0, and adjust their beliefs via iterated best responses: L1 best responds to L0, and so on. - In complete-information games L0 is usually assumed to make decisions uniformly distributed over the feasible decisions. - Following Camerer, Ho, and Chong (2004 QJE), Crawford and Iriberri (2007 ECMA), and CKNP, I take LO's decisions to be uniform over the feasible decisions, independent of own value.